SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Elasticsearch.md

    > [!NOTE]
    >
    > - Depending on the flavor of operating system (Windows, Ubuntu, or another OS), the procedure can be different.
 Note that we generally recommend Ubuntu.
-   > - If the password needs to be updated, because you ran the generate-tls-certificates again and you acquired a new password for the keystore and truststore, the commands above to set the keystore and truststore passwords in `/usr/share/elasticsearch/bin` need be executed again.
+   > - If the password needs to be updated, after you have run generate-tls-certificates again and acquired a new password for the keystore and truststore, you need to execute the commands above to set the keystore and truststore passwords in `/usr/share/elasticsearch/bin` again.
 These will overwrite the previous password.

 1. Start the *elasticsearch-service-x64* service and verify that you can connect with a browser to <https://FQDN:9200>.